firstsignal/activation-geometry-sentiment/writeup.md

-# Two features, one clock: evidence of scheduled concentration in Pythia
+# Three features, one clock: phase encodes feature identity in Pythia

 *All code, notebooks, and figures: github.com/firstsignal/activation-geometry-sentiment — all results from locked pre-registered predictions; kills recorded alongside survivals.*